microsoft/qlib/docs/introduction/introduction.rst

 `Workflow` layer          `Workflow` layer covers the whole workflow of quantitative investment.
-                          `Information Extractor` extracts data for models. `Forecast Model` focuses on producing all kinds of forecast signals (e.g. _alpha_, risk) for other modules.
-With these signals `Portfolio Generator` will generate the target portfolio and produce orders to be executed by `Order Executor`.
+                          `Information Extractor` extracts data for models. `Forecast Model` focuses on producing all kinds of forecast signals (e.g. *alpha*, risk) for other modules.
+With these signals `Decision Generator` will generate the target trading decisions(i.e. portfolio, orders)  to be executed by `Execution Env` (i.e. the trading market).
+There may be multiple levels of `Trading Agent` and `Execution Env` (e.g. an *order executor trading agent and intraday order execution environment* could behave like an interday trading environment and nested in  *daily portfolio management trading agent and interday trading environment*  )

 `Interface` layer         `Interface` layer tries to present a user-friendly interface for the underlying
                           system. `Analyser` module will provide users detailed analysis reports of